Los Angeles: Topography

 The city of Los Angeles covers a total area of 502.7 sqmi, comprising 468.7 sqmi of land and 34.0 sqmi of water.
 The city extends for 44 mi from north to south and for 29 mi from east to west.
 The perimeter of the city is 342 mi.

 Los Angeles is both flat and hilly.
 The highest point in the city proper is Mount Lukens at 5074 ft, located in the foothills of the San Gabriel Mountains at the north extent of the Crescenta Valley.
 The eastern end of the Santa Monica Mountains stretches from Downtown to the Pacific Ocean and separates the Los Angeles Basin from the San Fernando Valley.
 Other hilly parts of Los Angeles include the Mt.
 Washington area north of Downtown, eastern parts such as Boyle Heights, the Crenshaw district around the Baldwin Hills, and the San Pedro district.

 Surrounding the city are much higher mountains.
-Immediately to the north lie the San Gabriel Mountains, which is a popular recreation area for Angelenos.
+Immediately to the north lie the San Gabriel Mountains, a popular recreation area for Angelenos.
 Its high point is Mount San Antonio, locally known as Mount Baldy, which reaches 10064 ft.
 Further afield, the highest point in southern California is San Gorgonio Mountain, 81 mi east of downtown Los Angeles, with a height of 11503 ft.

 The Los Angeles River, which is largely seasonal, is the primary drainage channel.
 It was straightened and lined in 51 mi of concrete by the Army Corps of Engineers to act as a flood control channel.
 The river begins in the Canoga Park district of the city, flows east from the San Fernando Valley along the north edge of the Santa Monica Mountains, and turns south through the city center, flowing to its mouth in the Port of Long Beach at the Pacific Ocean.
 The smaller Ballona Creek flows into the Santa Monica Bay at Playa del Rey.